josephamcdonald/NewzyNZ/README.md

 **CustomTabsIntent**

-**Google Fira Sans Typeface** - This is the only typeface used throughout the app (some detail below).
+**Google "Fira Sans" Typeface** - This is the only typeface used throughout the app (some detail below).

 ## Acknowledgements